lawrencemcdaniel-dot-com/html/www.agility360.net/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 7.10.58 :- 2019-01-18 :- Low priority =
+* Added code to catch Geocoding Service errors in GoogleAPIErrorHandler
+* Fixed wrong database prefix in wpgmaps_return_markers when running on a multisite installation

+= 7.10.57 :- 2019-01-15 :- Low priority =
+* Engine selection dialog will no longer be displayed if a Google API key has been entered
+* Google Maps API warning will only be shown after Google Maps API has been explicitly selected
+* Percentage height warning is now more prominant
+* Fixed "Get the rest of these advanced features" using printf where it should be sprintf
+* Bumped "Tested up to" to 5.0.3
+* Corrected year in 7.10.56 changelog

+= 7.10.56 :- 2019-01-09 :- Medium Priority =
+* Added function WPGMZA.Distance.between
+* Removed code to disable TLS verification in WPGMZA\GoogleGeocoder

 = 7.10.55 :- 2018-12-27 :- Medium priority =
 * Changed GoogleMap fitBounds to accept a WPGMZA.LatLngBounds